LaMonte Wade Jr Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Blue Jays have the 10th-ranked team ERA across all league pitching staffs (3.93).

-- The Blue Jays rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 108 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- The Blue Jays will look to Richards (0-1) in his third start of the season.
+- Bassitt makes the start for the Blue Jays, his 17th of the season.
+He is 7-5 with a 4.32 ERA and 81 strikeouts through 93 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.